We have prepared a complete guide to all the varieties of marijuana seeds that we can find in the market.

 The characteristic aromas of the Sativa species that are smoked are clean and fruity with nuances of pine or fresh lemon.
 In general, the smoke itself is less reliable than that of the Indica species and is also softer for the lungs and throat.

-The most exploited Sativa varieties in breeding programs are their flavours and psychoactive qualities.
+The most exploited Sativa varieties in breeding programs are their flavors and psychoactive qualities.
 They usually hybridize with Indicas to make their size more manageable for the modern growing room.

 Jack Herer Green House, Santa Sativa and Mexican Sativa are some of the pure varieties of Sativa available today.